-- Integrate TDM into future developments within the North End to accelerate transportation behaviour change and reduce pressure on the major road network. - Consider developing a city-wide TDM framework. - Consider active management of on-street parking, as development advances and as required. - Consider curb space management to address parking, loading, transit and non-transportation uses.
+- Integrate TDM into future developments within the North End to accelerate transportation behaviour change and reduce pressure on the major road network. - Develop a city-wide TDM framework. - Actively manage on-street parking, as development advances and as required. - Consider curb space management to address parking, loading, transit and non-transportation uses.